Andheri man goes missing mid-sea between Japan and China

-Just two months into the job, Savio Rasquinha (26) has mysteriously gone missing from his cruise ship, which was going from Japan to Shanghai
+Just two months into the job, 26-year-old Savio Rasquinha, a Marol resident, has mysteriously gone missing from his cruise ship, which was going from Japan to Shanghai

 Just two months after he landed his dream job on a cruise ship so he could see the world, 26-year-old Savio Rasquinha has mysteriously vanished into the blue.
 The Marol resident’s family has no idea where or how he might have disappeared, as the ship was still mid-sea between Japan and China.